Giuseppe Pontiggia

 Giuseppe Pontiggia ([dʒuˈzɛppe ponˈtiddʒa]; 25 September 1934 – 27 June 2003) was an Italian writer and literary critic.

 Biography

 He was born in Como, and moved to Milan with his family in 1948.
 In 1959 he graduated from the Università Cattolica in Milan with a thesis on Italo Svevo.
-After a first unnoticed short story anthology published in 1959, Pontiggia, encouraged by Elio Vittorini, decided to devote himself entirely to writing starting from 1961.
+After a first unnoticed short story anthology published in 1959, Pontiggia, encouraged by Elio Vittorini, decided to devote himself entirely to writing starting in 1961.

-His first novel was L'arte della fuga of 1968.
+His first novel was L'arte della fuga in 1968.
 Pontiggia won the Premio Strega in 1989 with La grande sera and the Premio Campiello in 2001 with Nati due volte.
 He also wrote numerous articles and essays.

-He died in Milan in 2003 by a circulatory stroke.
+He died in Milan in 2003 of a circulatory stroke.
 He was an atheist.